Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: The improved ODSE graph classifier

 \subsection{ODSE with mode seeking initialization}

-This ODSE version is different from the one described in Sec. \ref{sec:odse2}, since it does not implement any expansion operation; however, it adopts a more elaborated initialization of the RS.
+The ODSE version described here does not include any expansion operation.
 The RS initialization is now part of the synthesis, since it depends on some of the parameters tuned during the optimization.
 Compression is still implemented as described in Sec. \ref{sec:compression}.

 The initialization makes use of the Mode Seek (MS) algorithm \cite{pkekalska+duin2005}, which is a well-known procedure that is able to individuate the \textit{modes} of a distribution.
 For each class $c_i, i=1, 2, ..., \zeta$, and considering a user-defined neighborhood size $s\geq1$, the algorithm proceeds as illustrated in \cite[Algorithm~3]{odse2_ijcnn_2013}.
 The elements of $\mathcal{R}$ found in this way are the estimated modes of the class distribution; hence it is a supervised algorithm.
 The cardinality of $\mathcal{R}$ depends on the choice of $s$: the larger is $s$, the smaller $\mathcal{R}$.
 This approach is very appropriate when elements of the same class are distributed in different and heterogeneous clusters: the cluster representatives are the modes individuated by the MS algorithm.
 Moreover, the MS algorithm can be useful to filter out outliers, since they are characterized by a low neighborhood density.
 The procedure depends on $s$, which directly influences the outcome of the initialization.
 Additionally, since the neighborhood is defined in the graph domain, MS is also dependent on the weights characterizing TWEC (in our case).
 For this very reason, the initialization is now performed during the ODSE synthesis.